speaktosteve/speaktosteve.github.io/src/routes/component-testing-in-nextjs-using-cypress-part-1-set-up/+page.md

 Component tests, like standard unit tests, should be rapid and only test the target code, i.e. not any external dependencies.
 Like unit tests, they should avoid instigating things like network calls, database writes etc.

-We are going to:
+In this article we are going to:

 - set up a simple, API-fed, client-side component in a new Next.js application
 - add Cypress and set up a component test

+In subsequent articles we are going to build on this to:

-- add interceptors to allow us to test how the component reacts to various API responses
+- use interceptors to allow us to test how the component reacts to various API responses
 - get it to work without a network connection

-We also want to do the above with a server-side component 👍
+- get test coverage over our server-side components 👍

 ---